vannaka/Motion_Profile_Generator/README.md

 	- New Profile
 		- Clears all your waypoints and graphs allowing you to start over
 	- Save Profile
-		- The directory chooser is brought up allowing you to save your profiles
+		- Allows you to save your profiles
 	- Exit
 		- Exit the application
 - **Help Menu**